wortywoo/composer/doc/faqs/how-to-install-composer-programmatically.md

 exit $RESULT
 ```

-The script will exit with 1 in case of failure, or 0 on success, and is quiet
+The script will exit with 1 in case of failure, or 0 on success, and is
 if no error occurs.

 Alternatively, if you want to rely on an exact copy of the installer, you can fetch